What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 The importance of edible mushrooms in human nutrition

-Even just for a moment touching the edible mushrooms in the basket, the poison of the toadstool is instantly absorbed into their hats and legs and turns the harmless gifts of nature into a deadly weapon.
+Even just for a moment touching the edible mushrooms in the basket, the poison of the toadstool is instantly absorbed into their caps and legs and turns the harmless gifts of nature into a deadly weapon.

-The toadstool grows in deciduous forests and in appearance (at a young age) slightly resembles champignons or greenfinches, depending on the color of the cap.
-The cap can be flat with a slight bulge or egg-shaped, with smooth edges and ingrown fibers.
-The color varies from white to greenish-olive, the plates under the hat are also white.
-The elongated stem at the base expands and is "shackled" in the remains of a film-bag, which hid a young mushroom under it, and has a white ring on top.
+The toadstool grows in deciduous forests and appearance(when young) slightly resembles champignons or greenfinches, depending on the color of the cap.
+The cap can be flat with a slight convexity or egg-shaped, with smooth edges and ingrown fibers.
+The color varies from white to greenish-olive, the plates under the cap are also white.
+The elongated leg at the base expands and is “shackled” in the remains of a film-bag, which hid a young mushroom underneath, and has a white ring on top.

 In a toadstool, when broken, the white flesh does not darken and retains its color.